vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 Once installed, some dashboard properties have to be set in the raw dashboard editor.

-To set these properties, select the three dots in the top right corner of the dashboard in edit-mode and select `Raw configuration editor`.
+To set these properties, select the three dots in the top-right corner of the dashboard in edit mode, and select `Raw configuration editor`.

 <img src="images_layout_stretch/raw_config_editor.png" alt="Raw configuration editor" height="200px" />
 <img src="images_tablet_in_kiosk_mode/hide_header.png" alt="hide header in Home Assistant" height="200px" />

 See all possible configuration parameters at [https://github.com/NemesisRE/kiosk-mode](https://github.com/NemesisRE/kiosk-mode)

-To hide the top bar, only define `hide_header: true` is enough.
+To hide the top bar, it is enough to define `hide_header: true`.

 ```yaml
 {% raw %}